monk-io/docs/docs/cases/chainlink.md

 #### Deploy

-To deploy select chosen template and specify your tag in cluster created above.
+To deploy select chosen Kit and specify your tag in cluster created above.

 ```
 ➜ monk run chainlink/system